 How the Kinks’ Heady Ambitions Drove ‘Arthur’

-The Kinks' Ray Davies was not easily deterred.
-After his band's initial concept album (1968's The Kinks Are the Village Green Preservation Society) became their first record that failed to chart on either side of the Atlantic, other songwriters might have abruptly changed course.
+After his band's initial concept album (1968's The Kinks Are the Village Green Preservation Society) became the first that failed to chart on either side of the Atlantic, other songwriters might have abruptly changed course.

 Under a rallying cry of "give the people what they want," they may have cowered in the relative safety of a series of singles, a collection of unrelated tunes – anything easy that did not resemble a song cycle.
 Instead, Davies began work on an even more ambitious project.